sam20908/mpp/README.md

 ```

 ### Compile Tests
 It's very much the same as unit tests, except that LLVM Lit is required to run any compile test.
-There is also a corresponding CTest target called `compile_tests` which just runs the compile tests through Lit.
+There is also a corresponding CTest target called `compile_test` which just runs the compile tests through Lit.

 Because it uses a separate CMakeLists to compile the tests, the Lit configuration propagates the compiler used to build mpp to also build the compile tests.
 This avoids issues of both mpp and the compile tests having different compilers (e.g. compile tests being "faulty" because it picked a non-conforming compiler unlike mpp).